plee07/scanndit/readme.md

 **A link to your user stories — who your users are, what they want, and why.**

-Our user base is the average everyday person who seeks a platform.
-As a user, we want a web app that is intiutive to use and therefore we kept our design simple and intuitive.
+Our user base is your average everyday person who seeks a platform to express their highly important opinion and thoughts.
+In this day and age, a user is typically very busy and don't have the time to learn how to use a product.
+Therefore, we approached our web app with a minimialist mindset and kept everything as simple and intutive as possible.

 **A link to your wireframes — sketches of major views or interfaces in your application.**